-Requests for Kempf funding for activities to be held during the 2020-2021 academic year should be made no later than March 16, 2020.
-Please send applications (hard copy or electronically) to:
+Kempf funds are decided during the spring term for activities to be held during the following academic year.
+Requests for Kempf funding for activities to be held during the 2023-2024 academic year should be made no later than Friday, April 14, 2023.

-Kempf Fund Guidelines for the 2020-2021 Academic Year
+Kempf Fund Guidelines

 1) Kempf funds may be used for international conferences, workshops, colloquia, and seminar series held at Yale, more specifically “all necessary expenses of selecting and inviting speakers, paying stipends, transportation and maintenance, and arranging, announcing and conducting of such conferences and publishing their papers and essential proceedings.”
 Kempf funds may not be used to support off-campus events or travel to such events.